GRBATec/show-control-template/README.md

 pnpm i
 pnpm build
 pnpm start
-# concrats the server is now running and accessible on http://localhost:3002 by any device on the same network
+# concrats the server is now running and accessible on http://localhost:3002
+# any can be opended by any device on the same network
 ```

 ## Base Features